 What are Wax Melts and why do people LOVE them?

 When I first learned what Wax Melts were, I was a penny-pinching post-grad on the hunt for a cheaper alternative to candles.
-I wanted something to fill my new apartment with lovely scents, and not go broke in the process!
-I tried essential oils and incense at first, but I found myself missing candles despite their high cost.
-Perhaps it was something about the coziness of their flickering flame, or the variety of scents they could produce - like pumpkin spice latte, for example.
+I wanted something to fill my new apartment with lovely scents, and not go broke in the process.
+I found myself missing the coziness of candles despite their high cost.
+Perhaps it was something about the light of their flickering flame, or the variety of scents they could produce - like pumpkin spice latte, for example.
 If only they were cheaper!

 Enter Wax Melts.
 They are little dollops of scented wax - often formed into shapes, like our moon-shaped wax melts for example.
 The wax melts are then melted in "wax warmers" to release fragrance into the air without the need for a flame.